joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 ## Developer tools - active expression

-If you are familiar with developer tools, you can use the following technique to reliably track your focus, if the previous steps haven't worked.
+If you are familiar with developer tools, you can use the following technique to reliably track your focus, if the 'force focus bookmarklet' hasn't worked.

 - Open Developer Tools
 - Open the Console
-- Move to the 'Active Expression' input (it may be named differently dependent on your browser)
+- Move to the 'Live Expression' input (it may be named differently dependent on your browser)
-- Type in document.ActiveElement
+- Type in document.activeElement
 - Press Enter
 - Continue tabbing
 - Make a note of the elements shown in the Console